javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 # Variables

-Depending on our aims, the script needs to work with the information.
+Most of the time, script needs to work with the information.

-If it's an online-shop -- that's going to be the goods and the card.
+If it's an online-shop -- that's going to be the goods and a shopping cart.
 If it's a chat -- visitors, messages and so on.

 Variables are used to store the information.